tarkh/hackintosh/Huananzhi-F8D/README.md

 However, before launching, it is necessary to make some mandatory changes to the EFI directory and `EFI/OC/config.plist`.
 To avoid unexpected errors, open files like `*.plist` in a specialized plist editor!
 So, what needs to be done:

-* Generate and add your own unique serial numbers for the model **iMac15,1**.
+* Generate and add your own unique serial numbers for the model **iMac17,1**.
 You will need the [GenSMBIOS utility](https://github.com/corpnewt/GenSMBIOS).
 The received UUIDs and serial numbers need to be replaced in the file `EFI/OC/config.plist` in the following keys:
 * `PlatformInfo > Generic > MLB` we set the generated value `Board Serial`.
-* `PlatformInfo > Generic > SystemSerialNumber` we set the generated value to `Serial`.
+* `PlatformInfo > Generic > SystemSerialNumber` we set the generated value `Serial`.
-* `PlatformInfo > Generic > SystemUUID` we set the generated value to `SmUUID`.
+* `PlatformInfo > Generic > SystemUUID` we set the generated value `SmUUID`.
-* If your processor **differs** from E5 2678v3, you will need to reconfigure `VoodooTSCSync.kext` as it is configured for 48 threads.
-You can [use the configurator](https://www.insanelymac.com/forum/files/file/744-voodootscsync-configurator/), which will help generate the necessary file.
-Or you can try to correct the number of threads manually in the kext config `EFI/OC/Kexts/VoodooTSCSync.kext/Contents/Info.plist` in the key `IOKitPersonalities > VoodooTSCSync > IOPropertyMatch > IOCPUNumber` you need to put the total number of threads of your processors starting from 0.
-I.e. for two E5 2678v3 (12 x 2 x 2), the current value is 47.
+* `PlatformInfo > Generic > ROM` we set the generated value `Rom`.
-* Also, if the processors are different, later it will not be superfluous to reset `CPUFriendDataProvider.kext`, because it also made for a specific processor.
+* If your processor **differs** from E5 2678v3, later on after macOS install it will not be superfluous to reset `CPUFriendDataProvider.kext`, because it made for a specific processor.
 Detailed information [available here](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend).
 * USB ports are configured for a specific motherboard model, the settings are in `EFI/OC/Kexts/USB-Map.kext/Contents/info.plist`.
 Since macOS limits the number of ports under 15 per 1 controller, I had to leave the front USB 3 port and 2 rear `lower` USB 3 ports only in USB 3 mode without USB 2 support.
 All other normal USB 2 ports work.
 Also, the 2 rear `upper` USB 3 operate in two USB 3/USB 2 modes.
 In addition, I have a discrete PCIe WiFi card with Bluetooth working in native mode.
 Bluetooth devices in macOS are defined as USB devices and occupy 1 port, but must be marked in a special way for correct operation.
 In the presented `USB-Map.kext`, such a port is registered relatively to my hardware setup.
 In your case, the Bluetooth port may be different or the Bluetooth device may not exist at all, so I recommend configuring the `USB-Map.kext/Contents/info.plist` specifically for your setup.
 Detailed instructions for configuring USB ports [can be found here](https://dortania.github.io/OpenCore-Post-Install/usb/system-preparation.html).
 * If you follow these instructions in chronological order and have not yet flashed the BIOS to unlock turbo boost and undervolting, then make sure that the pre-installed efi module `v3x2_80-50-50_39_vcc1.8.efi` is deactivated.
 To do this, in `EFI/OC/config.plist` in `UEFI > Drivers`, find the entry with the `path` parameter: `v3x2_80-50-50_39_vcc1.8.efi` and make sure that the value of the `Enabled` field is `false`.